google-research/google-research/true_teacher/README.md

 # TrueTeacher

-Official repository for the paper - [TrueTeacher: Learning Factual Consistency Evaluation with Large Language Models](https://arxiv.org/pdf/2305.11171v1.pdf)
+This repository contains a model and a dataset accompanying our [EMNLP 2023](https://2023.emnlp.org/) paper: "[TrueTeacher: Learning Factual Consistency Evaluation with Large Language Models](https://arxiv.org/pdf/2305.11171v1.pdf)".

-This is not an officially supported Google product.
+Note: This is not an officially supported Google product.

 ## Model